 The first thing you need to do is inspect the battery.
 In its body, a line of text may say “12v7Ah,” which could mean that your 12-volt battery has seven amp-hours.
 Check the number next to the letter “V” to confirm its voltage.

 Lithium-ion batteries are commonly used in lawn mowers and usually advertise the amount of voltage the machine can produce.
 However, some models use two batteries in combination, and this can produce a higher total voltage.
+So, keep an eye out for that if you’ve got a mower with some extra oomph.

 Check the User Manual